Tamim bin Hamad Al Thani: Domestic policy

-Tamim rules an authoritarian regime in Qatar, as he holds all executive and legislative authority, political parties are forbidden, and elections are not free and fair.
+Tamim rules an authoritarian regime.
+He holds all executive and legislative authority in Qatar; political parties are forbidden, and elections are not free and fair.
 The citizens of Qatar have limited political and civil rights.
-There is no freedom of the press in Qatar.
-In February 2013, Jan Keulen (Director of the Doha Centre for Media Freedom) stated in an interview that the state implemented policies for escalating freedom and quality of information being broadcast.
-In 2016, Tamim's regime blocked Doha News after it had done critical reporting.

-In striking contrast with his father's rule, who had prioritized Qatar's international profile, a new focus on domestic affairs has characterized Tamim's government so far.
-One of Tamim's first moves after coming to power was to streamline the bureaucracy by disassembling a number of parallel institutions, such as the Qatar National Food Security Program, which was incorporated into the Ministries of Economy and Agriculture.
-He also decreased the fiscal budget of several institutions, including Qatar Foundation and Qatar Museums Authority.
+One of Tamim's first moves after coming to power was to merge bureaucracies, such as the Qatar National Food Security Program, which was incorporated into the Ministries of Economy and Agriculture.
+He lowered the budget of the Qatar Foundation and Qatar Museums Authority and other institutions.

-Since his accession to power, the government has expanded the roads around the capital, developed a new metro system, and completed the construction of a new airport.
-A new reform of the Qatari administration was launched towards increased efficiency and discipline.
-Moreover, the post of foreign minister has passed to a non-royal (Khalid al-Attiya).
-This is a significant change in the direction of meritocracy, given that during the previous administrations the prime minister, traditionally a royal, tended to double as foreign minister.

-Tamim also took credit for some initiatives directed at countering local sensitivities arising from the Arab Spring upheaval.
-He announced that the government would establish a directive to lower the price of foodstuffs sold by companies working with the country's National Food Security Programme and anticipated social allowances and pension increases.
+Since his accession to power, the government has expanded the roads around the capital, developed the new Doha Metro system, and completed the construction of a new airport, the Hamad International Airport.
+During the Arab Spring, Tamim promised to establish a directive to lower the price of foodstuffs sold by companies working with the country's National Food Security Programme and anticipated social allowances and pension increases.

-According to his inaugural speech to the nation held on 26 June 2013, Sheikh Tamim will continue to diversify the country's economy away from hydrocarbons.
+In his inaugural speech on 26 June 2013, Sheikh Tamim pledged to continue to diversify Qatar's economy away from hydrocarbons.